open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexdownwardapiitemsindexresourcefieldref">resourceFieldRef</a></b></td>
         <td>object</td>
         <td>
-          Selects a resource of the container: only resources limits and requests (limits.cpu, limits.<br/>
+          Selects a resource of the container: only resources limits and requests (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.<br/>
         </td>
         <td>false</td>
       </tr></tbody>